dssg/usal_echo_public/README.md

 ```
 d02_intermediate.download_dcm.s3_download_decomp_dcm(train_test_ratio, downsample_ratio, dcm_dir, bucket=bucket)
 ```
 `s3_download_decomp_dcm` executes two processing steps: it downloads files from s3 and then decompresses them.
 If you already have a directory with dicom files that are not decompressed, you can use `d02_intermediate.download_dcm._decompress_dcm()` to decompress your images.
-The convention is that decompressed images are stored in a subdirectory of the original directory named `raw` and that filenames are appended with `_dcm` to end in `.dcm_raw`.
+The convention is that decompressed images are stored in a subdirectory of the original directory named `raw` and that filenames are appended with `_raw` to end in `.dcm_raw`.

 #### Module selection
 Select one or more modules for inference and evaluation.